murticalen/FrontendAcademy2024/Homeworks/project.md

 Basic entities are:

 - **Sport** - Entity describing a sport - unlike other entities which are referenced by id, sport is referenced by its `slug` property, e.g. football, american-football
-- **Tournament** - Entity describing single competition (can be league, cup, ...).
+- **Tournament** - Entity describing single competition (a league, a cup, ...).
 Examples of tournaments: English Premier League, Uefa Champions League , Roland Garros, ...
 - **Event** - Event is an entity representing a single match.
 Events are usually displayed as a part of event lists from where users can choose a single event and get its details.
 Examples of an event: Real Madrid - Barcelona, Dinamo - Hajduk, ...
 - **Team** - Competitor in an event, i.e. a club, national team or a tennis player.
 E.g. Bayern Munich, Croatia (football), Croatia (basketball).